iterative/dvc.org/content/docs/start/data-pipelines.md

 ---
 title: 'Get Started: Data Pipelines'
-description: 'Get started with pipelines in DVC.
-Learn how to capture, organize, version, and reproduce your data science and machine learning workflows.'
+description: 'Learn how to build and use DVC pipelines to capture, organize, version, and reproduce your data science and machine learning workflows.'
 ---